Mean Field Games Master Equations with Non-separable Hamiltonians and Displacement Monotonicity: The displacement monotonicity of

-\begin{thm} Let Assumptions \ref{assum-regG} and \ref{assum-regH}-(i)(iv) and \ref{assum-convex} hold, and $V$ be a classical solution of the master equation \eqref{master}.
-Assume further that and all their derivatives in the state and probability measure variables are also continuous in the time variable and are uniformly bounded.
+and all their derivatives in the state and probability measure variables are also continuous in the time variable and are uniformly bounded.
 Then $V(t,\cdot,\cdot)$ satisfies \reff{displacement2} for all $t\in[0,T]$. \end{thm} \proof Without loss of generality, we shall prove the thesis of the theorem only for $t_0=0$, i.e. that $V(0,\cdot,\cdot)$ satisfies \reff{displacement2}.